dobster/dobster.github.io/_posts/2020-02-08-peer-to-peer-sharing-ios.markdown

 However, if every device initiates a connection to the others, you'll end up with double the required connections!

 This is where the unique peer ID helps.
-Who-ever has the highest UUID can take the initative to establish the connection.
+Who-ever has the highest UUID can take the initiative to establish the connection.

 {% highlight swift %}
  /// Should connect to a discovered service?